Meet Michael Washington

 I grew up on the South Side of Chicago.
 I went to college at the University of Illinois and studied psychology.
 I studied theology at Wheaton College Graduate School and completed my Master of Divinity degree here at Garrett-Evangelical more years ago than I believe.
-My wife, Dawn, and I have two beautiful sons, Bryce and Brooks.
+I have two beautiful sons, Bryce and Brooks.
 They, along with my educational experience, are my collective hobby.
 I also like to cook and write.
 For work, I am a chaplain and associate certified educator with ACPE, also known as a CPE supervisor, at Northwestern Medicine.

 Why did you decide to attend seminary and Garrett- Evangelical in particular?

 I returned to Garrett-Evangelical because of my quality Master of Divinity experience.
 The program is a perfect fit for my interests in pastoral care, pastoral education, and the general project of doing something good for the world.
 I knew several of the faculty still and was excited to be invited to come and learn more.